Camp de la Paix: History

-Defence arrangements were signed between the UAE and France in January 1995, but it was not until 2007 that the UAE requested a French military presence within the country.
-This plan was formally announced in January 2008, and the base itself was inaugurated on 26 May 2009 by French President Nicolas Sarkozy.
+France and the United Arab Emirates have previously signed a mutual defence agreement in 1995.
+In January 2008 during the visit of President Nicolas Sarkozy to the UAE, France and the UAE agreed to establish the base in Abu Dhabi.
+The base was inaugurated on 26 May 2009.

+At inauguration, the base was the first foreign military installation established by France in 50 years and its first ever base outside Africa.

+According to the agreement signed in 2008, the UAE financed the infrastructure while France will continue to finance the equipment and the operational costs of the base.

 Organisation

-Abu Dhabi base comprises three military camps of the French Army that harbour around 250 personnel.
+The base comprises three military camps of the French Army that harbour around 250 personnel.

 The base operates under ALINDIEN, the Admiral who heads the French forces in the Indian Ocean.
-Its operation costs, amounting to 15 to 50 million Euros, are funded by the UAE.

-Naval base
+Naval Base

 The naval base is located in Port Zayed, at the end of the commerce harbour.
 It comprises a 300-metre long dock with a 200-metre wide area, and can host ships up to 10 metres of draught.
 This allows docking of all French Navy ships, save for the French aircraft carrier Charles de Gaulle.
 The base faces the Straits of Hormuz, a position of vital economic importance.
 Approximately 40% of the world's oil passes through the Hormusz Strait.
 The naval component of the base will have 72 staff members.
 It will accommodate boat stops in the region and will serve as "the preferred support ships of the Navy in the region".

-Air base
+Air Base

 The air component is named "Air base 104 Al Dhafra".
 Since 1 October 2008, three fighters have been based there.
 The base parcel granted to the French Air Force can harbour up to six aircraft.
 The land base has 3 Mirage 2000-5 jet fighters currently on station in addition to 57 members of the military on staff.